tldr-pages/tldr/pages/common/dua.md

 `dua --format {{metric|binary|bytes|GB|GiB|MB|MiB}}`

-- Control number of threads to be used:
+- Set the number of threads to be used:

 `dua --threads {{count}}`